paradedb/charts/README.md

 paradedb/cluster
 ```

-Refer to the [Cluster Chart documentation](charts/cluster/README.md) for advanced configuration options.
+Refer to the [CloudNativePG Cluster Chart documentation](charts/cluster/README.md) for advanced configuration options.

+TODO: How to retrieve the credentials

 ## License